nadirarfi/terraform-project/README.md

 # terraform-project

-The main goal of this project is to:
+Infrastructure as code deployement plan:

-- Set up a VPC
+- Set up a VPC with an Internet Gateway
+- Create a public subnet within the VPC
+- Associate a route table to the subnet
-- Create Internet Gateway
+- Create two security groups for:
-- Define Route Table
+    - Secure remote access (SSH)
+    - Web traffic (HTTP and HTTPS)
-- Create a Subnet and associate it with Route Table
+- Create a network interface
-- Create Security Group to allow port 22 SSH, 80 HTTP, 443 HTTPS
-- Create a network interface and assign an Elastic IP
+- Provision an Elastic IP address
-- Create an EC2 instance
+- Launch an EC2 instance
-- Install and enable an apache server
+- Install and setup an apache server with user data bootstrap file